USEPA/WNTR/documentation/model_io.rst

 The :class:`~wntr.network.io.write_inpfile` function creates an EPANET INP file from a WaterNetworkModel.
 By default, files are written in the LPS (liter per second) EPANET unit convention.
 The EPANET INP file will not include features not supported by EPANET (i.e., custom element attributes).
-EPANET INP files can be saved in EPANET 2.00.12 or 2.2.0 format.
+EPANET INP files can be saved in the EPANET 2.00.12 or 2.2.0 format.

 .. doctest::